stedolan/counterexamples/src/subtyping-vs-inheritance.md

 subtyping and specialisation awkward.
 Eiffel prefers specialisation, insisting that subclasses' methods accept subtypes of what the overriden method accepts, which is unsound[^cook].
-TypeScript is ambivalent, requiring only subclasses' methods accept either a supertype _or_ a subtype of what the overriden method accepts, which is also unsound.
+TypeScript is ambivalent, requiring only that subclasses' methods accept either a supertype _or_ a subtype of what the overriden method accepts, which is also unsound.

 The soundness issue is the same one in both TypeScript and Eiffel: